hd-zz/ArticleID-ChromeExtension/README.markdown

 ## Adopting for other sites
 The extension uses a script to pick out text from a *html comment block* that is put on all article pages by our templates.

-This is an example of the comments-block:
+This is an example of the used comments-block:

      <!--
          ECEID:    722356